Constantinos Christoforou

-Constantinos Christophorou (Κωνσταντίνος Χριστοφόρου, born in Limassol, Cyprus on 25 April 1977) is a Greek-Cypriot singer.
+Constantinos Christophorou (Κωνσταντίνος Χριστοφόρου, born 25 April 1977) is a Greek Cypriot singer.
 He represented Cyprus in Eurovision Song Contest as a solo singer with "Mono Yia Mas" (1996) and "Ela Ela (Come Baby)" (2005) and as part of the boy band formation One with "Gimme" (2002).

 Career

 Constantinos Christoforou was still a student when his first single, "Tora pou milas" was released in 1994.
 His first album, O, ti m'afora was released in 1996.
 The album went three times platinum, making Christoforou the first Cypriot artist ever to receive three times platinum album for an album produced entirely in Cyprus.
-The same year Christoforou accompanied famous mega star Anna Vissi in Cyprus, as well as in her winter performances with Greek singer Sakis Rouvas in Athens.
+The same year Christoforou accompanied Greek Cypriot singer Anna Vissi in Cyprus, as well as in her winter performances with Greek singer Sakis Rouvas in Athens.
 He was the permanent support act for Vissi in all her Greek and international concerts until 1999.

 In 1999, Giorgos Theophanous asked Christoforou to become the lead singer of the pop group One, which he did.
 The boy-band had number one hits in Greece and Cyprus and released three albums which went Platinum in both Greece and Cyprus.

 In 2003 Constantinos decided to leave the band and re-commence his solo career.
 His first solo album after ONE was released in September 2003, titled I agapi sou paei (Love Suits You), including the song "Pote min les pote", a duet with Anna Vissi.
 The album was certified Platinum in Cyprus.

 In 2004 his next album, Idiotiki Parastasi, was released and entered the top 5 in the Greek charts.
 In March 2005 the album was re-released including the song "Ela, Ela (Come Baby)" which was the Cyprus entry in the Eurovision Song Contest 2005.

 His 2005 album O Gyros tou Kosmou, was released in September.

 In spring 2006, Christoforou released his CD single "Thes na kanoume sxesi" which was his first Gold certification as a solo artist in Greece.